Ranxin2023/NLP_Demo/readme.md

     ```text
         datascience is OOV (Out-of-Vocabulary)
     ```
+#### There are several popular algorithms to generate word embeddings:
+- **word2vec**: Uses a shallow neural network to predict word relationships based on context.
+Includes CBOW (predicts a word from its context) and Skip-gram (predicts context from a word).
+- **GloVe (Global Vectors)**: Builds word vectors based on global word co-occurrence statistics from a corpus.
+- **FastText**: Extends word2vec by including subword (character n-gram) information to better handle rare and misspelled words.
+- **ELMo**: Produces context-dependent embeddings using a bidirectional LSTM trained on a language modeling objective.
 #### 🧠 Why Word Embeddings Matter
 - They **capture meaning** more effectively than BoW or TF-IDF.